minoca/swiss/README.md

 # Swiss -- Unix-in-a-box on Windows

-Swiss is a Unix multitool that runs on Windows and Minoca.
-It is a single portable binary that contains many of the basic core POSIX utilities, including a Bourne shell (sh), cp, mv, sed, and many more.
+Swiss is a Unix multitool that runs on Windows and Minoca OS.
+It is a single binary that contains many of the basic core POSIX utilities, including a Bourne shell (sh), cp, mv, sed, and many more.

 ### Installation
 No installation is necessary.
 The entire release is a single executable, and it makes no registry changes.
 Simply run `swiss.exe sh` to fire up a shell.
 The swiss sh shell knows how to execute the other applications built into the binary.
 To specialize swiss into a particular utility, simply rename swiss.exe to that utility.
 For instance, copy `swiss.exe` to `sed.exe`, and it will always act directly as sed when run.